ToFut/Tredy/railway-setup.md

 - JWT tokens are properly validated
 - Multi-user mode is enabled

+## What Happens If AUTH_TOKEN Is Not Set on Railway?

+With the new code changes:
+- Railway deployment is automatically detected via `RAILWAY_ENVIRONMENT` variable
+- If no `AUTH_TOKEN` is set, the system will auto-set a default password: `changeThisPasswordInRailway`
+- Users will see a login screen and need to use this password
+- **IMPORTANT**: Change this immediately in Railway environment variables!

 ## To Deploy to Railway:

 1. Push code to GitHub
 2. Railway will auto-deploy from your repository
+3. **CRITICAL**: Set `AUTH_TOKEN` in Railway environment variables BEFORE users access the app
-3. Set all environment variables listed above in Railway dashboard
+4. Set all other environment variables listed above in Railway dashboard
-4. Railway will use the Dockerfile which already has PORT=3001 configured
+5. Railway will use the Dockerfile which already has PORT=3001 configured

 ## Testing Authentication: